A PARENT’S GUIDE TO OUR SCHOOL

 How does the school know when a young person needs extra help?

-Crookhey Hall is an Acorn Care & Education Independent day special school for students between the ages of 10-17 years.
+Crookhey Hall is an Acorn Education & Care Independent day special school for students between the ages of 10-17 years.
 The staff at Crookhey Hall School have a proven track record of successfully meeting a wide range of Social, Emotional and Mental Health needs.
-We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, ADHD, and SpLD.
+We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, ADHD, PDA and SpLD.
 The school prides itself on being able to offer an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.

 Academic progress is measured against external criteria- NC Levels, GCSE or City and Guilds requirements-and against their Statement objectives.
 Progress is monitored by all staff and accurate record-keeping is managed by the Head Teacher and the Head of Learning and Assessment.
 When a student is not making the expected progress, staff devise strategies, in agreement with the student, to improve his/her performance.